jjmontesl/cubetl/README.md

 Download / Install
 ------------------

-While CubETL is in development, no *pip* packages are provided.
+While CubETL is in alpha no *pip* packages are provided, for now it must be installed using `python setup.py develop`.
 Using a virtualenv is recommended.
-In your target environment (requires Python 3.5+):

     git clone https://github.com/jjmontesl/cubetl.git
     cd cubetl